juju-solutions/bundletester/README.md

 TODO
 ====
-Finish Test, started as TDD and then hulksmashed the end Better runtime streaming
+- Finish Tests, started as TDD and then hulk-smashed the end
-Cleaner reporting
-More visability into process
+- Better runtime streaming